richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 ## Armour

 **Armour**: armour adds its value to the character's Toughness stat, and therefore effects what damage roll is needed to inflict Shaken or Wounds.
-Their toughness is written as eg. 11 (2), meaning they have 11 total toughness and 2 of those 11 points come from armour.
+Toughness is written as eg. 11 (2), meaning they have 11 total toughness and 2 of those 11 points come from worn armour.

 Some weapons are **armour piercing**: they remove the value of their AP stat from the defender's armour value before the damage effect is calculated.